mootools/mootools-core/Docs/Element/Element.Event.md

 Object: Element.Events {#Element-Events}
 ========================================

-You can add additional custom events by adding properties (objects) to the Element.Events Hash
+You can add additional custom events by adding properties (objects) to the Element.Events Object

 ### Arguments: